skjolber/3d-bin-container-packing/README.md

 This library does 3D rectangular bin packing; it attempts to match a set of 3D items to one or more in a set of 3D containers.
 The result can be constrained to a maximum number of containers.

 Projects using this library will benefit from:

  * short and predictable calculation time,
  * fairly good use of container space,
  * brute-force support for low number of boxes (ideal for small orders)

+with

+ * friendly API
+ * extendable packagers

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## Obtain
 The project is implemented in Java and built using [Maven].
 The project is available on the central Maven repository.

+For the previous version, see the [3.x](https://github.com/skjolber/3d-bin-container-packing/tree/3.x) branch.

 <details>
   <summary>Maven coordinates</summary>